 Well, yes… and no. You can achieve the savings that PSI recommends with several different methods.
 You can even achieve better quality than PSI when using an intelligent algorithm like TinyJPG, EWWW IO, or Imagify.
 You will achieve your goal, a faster website, and lower page loads, but there is something you need to watch out for when using PSI to confirm those results.

 PSI’s switch to lossy compression means retesting has a fatal flaw.
 To get to that flaw, we have to know how they determine the optimal image compression level for your images.
-While we may never know their “secret sauce”, they have traditionally used jpegoptim for compression, and it is likely they use it (or the underlying libjpeg) for quality detection also.
-Even if they are using something more sophisticated, there are only a few methods that they could be using to determine quality (that I’m aware of, remember this is “secret” sauce we’re talking about).
+PSI currently uses the freely available ImageMagick tool for compression, and it is likely they use it for quality detection also.

 So how do they know how much to compress my images?

-While all of these would be great the first time around, if you compress an image, and then retest it, we run into problems.
-The latter two methods are also much slower than the first, which is what leads me to believe that they use method #1, because it is generally the most efficient.
+While this would be great the first time around, if you compress an image, and then retest it, we run into problems.

-The last method is ideal, but as I’ve told many customers over the years, there is a potential that the algorithm, no matter how finely crafted, will remove pixels on every subsequent pass.
-It gets less and less after the first attempt, but because we are dealing with lossy compression, and computers attempting to approximate what the human eye will tolerate, there is always the potential for more pixel loss if you recompress an image with this method.
-This method also tends to be somewhat slower and more CPU intensive than #1, so while Google might have built such an algorithm, and they certainly have folks capable of doing so, it doesn’t seem likely that they are using such an algorithm.
+When using lossy compression, there is no perfect method for detecting how much compression needs to be performed, but as I’ve told many customers over the years, there is a potential that the algorithm, no matter how finely crafted, will remove pixels on every subsequent pass.
+It gets less and less after the first attempt, but because we are dealing with lossy compression, and computers attempting to approximate what the human eye will tolerate, there is always the potential for more pixel loss if you recompress an image with any method.

 So what’s the point of testing with PSI?